Galaxy Z Flip3 starts getting Oct 2021 Android security patch globally

-New Delhi, Oct 22 (IANS) South Korean tech giant Samsung has released the October 2021 Android security patch for the Galaxy Z Flip3 globally.
+New Delhi: South Korean tech giant Samsung has released the October 2021 Android security patch for the Galaxy Z Flip3 globally.

 According to the GSMArena, the October 2021 patch for the international Galaxy Z Flip3 comes with firmware having version F711BXXU2AUJ7.
 The patch fixes more than 60 security and privacy-related issues and the changelog also talks about improved stability of the device.